Industry Resources

 The National Pecan Federation's 'Political Action Committee'

 The NPF advocates for the pecan industry in Washington, D.C.
-Advocacy can take various forms and often begins with the education of key people about the industry’s concerns, and, depending on the issue, might involve partnering with other specialty crop producers, working with state departments of agriculture, or with other industry participants.
-A well-funded PAC is essential to ensuring that the voice of the Pecan Industry is heard.
+Advocacy can take various forms and often begins with the education of key policymakers about the industry’s concerns and depending on the issue, may involve partnering with other agricultural organizations or state governmental entities.

 1. Lowered India tariffs on U.S. Pecan exports